GorunovaMargarita/SalesForceTests/README.md

 5. Allure report will be opened in your web browser.
 ## Feedback

-If you have any feedback, please reach out to us at margo.aleksandrova@ya.ru.
+If you have any feedback, please reach out to me at margo.aleksandrova@ya.ru.